andrey-zherikov/argparse/README.md

 **Parameters:**

-- `newMain`—function that’s called with object of type `COMMAND` as a first parameter filled with the data parsed from command line; optionally it can take `string[]` as a second parameter which will contain unknown arguments (see [Wrapper for main function](#wrapper-for-main-function) section for details).
+- `newMain` – function that’s called with object of type `COMMAND` as a first parameter filled with the data parsed from command line; optionally it can take `string[]` as a second parameter which will contain unknown arguments (see [Wrapper for main function](#wrapper-for-main-function) section for details).
-- `args`—raw command-line arguments (excluding `argv[0]`—first command-line argument in `main` function).
+- `args` – raw command-line arguments (excluding `argv[0]` – first command-line argument in `main` function).
-- `initialValue`—initial value for the object passed to `newMain` function.
+- `initialValue` – initial value for the object passed to `newMain` function.

 **Return value:**